 While teaching always makes the list of most stressful jobs, it nearly always makes the list of most satisfying jobs as well.
 In a recent poll, 82% of teachers said that making a difference in their students’ lives is the most rewarding aspect of teaching, and 68% of teachers said they became a teacher in the first place for that same reason.
 Teaching, then, is a job with many difficulties but many rewards.
 Most teachers today will tell you as much.

 In order to encourage the best and brightest graduates to become teachers and ensure that effective teachers remain in education, we must make sure that teachers can appreciate the rewards of teaching without being overwhelmed by the difficulties.
-In essence, we must find ways that teachers can make a positive difference in their students’ lives—without allowing teaching to make a negative effect in theirs.
+In essence, we must find ways that teachers can make a positive difference in their students’ lives—without allowing teaching to have a negative effect in theirs.

 At The Graide Network, we recruit and vet the best and brightest future teachers and enable them to support the critical work of current educators, making the profession friendlier and more sustainable for everyone.